edarchimbaud/data-labeling-platforms-comparison/README.md

 # Deployment

 The different options to deploy the tool.
+The criteria are as follows:

+- On-premise data
+- On-premise deployment
+- Air gap deployment

 |               | On-premise data | On-premise deployment | Air gap deployment |
 | ------------- | --------------- | --------------------- | ------------------ |